sonatype-nexus-community/undefined-css-variable-checker/npm-package/README.md

 <dl>
   <dt>variable</dt>
-  <dd>The name of the undefined CSS custom property (aka variable) that was found</dd>
+  <dd>The name of the undefined CSS variable that was found</dd>
   <dt>element</dt>
-  <dd>the DOM element on which the custom property was used where it was found to be undefined</dd>
+  <dd>the DOM element on which the variable was used where it was found to be undefined</dd>
   <dt>inline</dt>
   <dd>boolean value for whether this object pertains to an inline `style` attribute or a stylesheet</dd>
   <dt>styleSheet</dt>
-  <dd>The styleSheet object for the stylesheet where the undefined property was found.
+  <dd>The styleSheet object for the stylesheet where the undefined variable was found.
 Null for inline styles</dd>
   <dt>selector</dt>
-  <dd>The selector on the CSS block where the custom property was found.
+  <dd>The selector on the CSS block where the variable was found.
 Null for inline styles</dd>
 </dl>

 ## Browser Support